JonOuyang/YOLOv7-Swim-Pose-Recognition/README.md

 - The Feedback Algorithm will not use a ML-based approach, instead, will utilize the keypoints drawn by YOLOv7 to compare angles and relative positioning between joints.
   - Correct joint positioning will be hard coded, with an acceptable and unacceptable range.
 - The feedback functions are based on a calculated angle (degrees) between three joint coordinates
+  * this project does not focus on this portion